OrchidTechnologies/orchid/str-twincoding/README-in.md

 ![monitor](docs/monitor.png "Monitor")

-A key aspect of the Orchid Storage project is the development of an efficient encoding scheme that minimizes bandwidth costs incurred during migration of distributed data through providers over time.
+A key aspect of the Orchid Storage project is the use of an efficient encoding scheme that minimizes bandwidth costs incurred during migration of distributed data through providers over time.

 **Twin Coding** is a hybrid encoding scheme that works with any two linear coding schemes and combines